JetBrains/gradle-idea-ext-plugin/README.md

 [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-Proof-of-concept plugin to store arbitrary IJ settings in gradle script
+Plugin to store some IntelliJ IDEA settings in gradle script

 ### How to build